Azure-Samples/ai-hub-gateway-solution-accelerator/guides/pii-masking-apim.md

   "messages": [
     {
       "role": "system",
       "content": "You are a helpful assistant that responds in Markdown.
 Context is anonymized with <PII_CATEGORY_0> placeholders that you need to retain exactly as they are if they are part of the response.
-Always welcome the user with their name if avaiable."
+Always welcome the user with their name if available."
     },
     {
       "role": "user",
       "content": "Hello, my name is Sarah Jones and I need help with my accounts.
-My first IBAN is AE070331234567890999 and my second IBAN is AE070339876543210123 for my emirates id 784-1987-1234567-1 and customer id 123456.
+My first IBAN is AE070331234567890999 and my second IBAN is AE070339876543210123 for my emirates id 784-1987-1234567-1.
 You can contact Sarah Jones at sarah.jones@email.com or call at +971501234567.
 I want to know how to calculate the distance between earth and moon?"
     }
   ]
 }